fjeldstad/HealthCheck/README.md

 ```

 This endpoint can easily be monitored continously by a tool or service such as [Runscope](https://www.runscope.com/) (in fact, the JSON output is compatible with the one produced by [Runscope/healthcheck](https://github.com/Runscope/healthcheck)).

+## Built-in `IChecker`s

+### Hihaj.HealthCheck.Windows

+- `CpuUsageIsOk` - passes as long as CPU usage is below a (configurable) threshold. _(Uses performance counters, which means the Windows user that is executing the health check (such as an app pool identity) has the correct permissions.)_
+- `SystemDriveHasFreeSpace` - passes as long as the system drive has at least X bytes available (configurable).

+### Hihaj.HealthCheck.Redis

+- `RedisIsAvailable` - self-explanatory.
+- `RedisHasFreeMemory` - passes as long as Redis uses less than a (configurable) amount of memory.

+*Note:* This package depends on [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis).